flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-vs-effort-in-api-design/index.md

 We can to some extent control what a browser stores in its cache, but we can not save, retrieve and manipulate file contents in our code.
-At some point we will be able to do that thanks to the File API.
+At some point, we will be able to do that thanks to the File API.
 But it would be a separate construct, on the side, not related to Cache, Service Workers, Application Cache and other APIs that *all have the same foundation lower down the stack.*